-In today’s corporate world, measuring the impact of your event operations to justify your investment is essential.
-In this article we offer you a method to calculate the ROI of your events.
+To this end, we offer you a method to calculate the ROI of future events.

 What is Event ROI?

-The event ROI is therefore a measure of the effectiveness and impact of an event.
+The result is determined according to the objective defined for the operation: sales or revenue generated for example, or any other performance indicator.
+The calculation of the event ROI is therefore a direct measure of the effectiveness and impact of an event.

 Events often represent a significant investment in an organization’s marketing budget.